syncfusion-content/ej2-react-docs/ej2-react/form-validator/react-functional-component.md

 ---
 layout: post
-title: React functional component in React Form validator component | Syncfusion
+title: React Functional Component in React Form Validator Component | Syncfusion
-description: Learn here all about React functional component in Syncfusion React Form validator component of Syncfusion Essential JS 2 and more.
+description: Learn here all about React functional component in Syncfusion Essential Form validator component, it's elements and more details.
 control: React functional component
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# React functional component in React Form validator component
+# React Functional Component in React Form validator

 This article provides a step-by-step instructions on using the React functional Hooks in a simple HTML form with the FormValidator component.